Clarks River National Wildlife Refuge

 Regulations

-Squirrel Hunting: may only use nontoxic shot and use of centerfire weapons is prohibited.
+• Squirrel Hunting: May only use nontoxic shot.
+The use of centerfire weapons is prohibited.

-Turkey Hunting: no bonus birds.
+• Turkey Hunting: No bonus birds.
 Must use statewide turkey permit.
-Refuge user permit is required.

 Visit the Clarks River National Wildlife Refuge page or call (270-527-5770) for full hunting details.